Things you may need to know – if you suspect ‘Dog Flu’

 1. What is the dog flu?

-The “dog flu” comes as a result of being infected by the canine influenza virus, a contagious respiratory disease that was originally referred to as equine influenza virus – because this virus was only identified in horses until recently.
+The “dog flu” comes as a result of being infected by the canine influenza virus, a contagious respiratory disease that was originally referred to as equine influenza virus.
+This virus was only identified in horses until recently.

 The dog flu has only been reported since 2004.
 The 40 years prior it was prevalent during flu season in horses and mysteriously jumped from horses to several breeds of racing dogs at a Florida racetrack in 2004.
 It was then named “canine influenza,” and because of the contagiousness of the disease, it spread quickly to almost 40 states.
 The disease is now considered a dog-specific lineage (H3N8 – dog flu).

-The common symptoms of the dog flu may include runny nose, coughing and fever; however, less common symptoms may also be seen, such as include lethargy, respiratory infections and loss of appetite.
+The common symptoms of the dog flu may include runny nose, coughing and fever.
+However, less common symptoms may also be seen, such as lethargy, respiratory infections and loss of appetite.

 Much like the flu in humans, canine influenza can spread by contaminated objects and/or airborne germs.
 If your dog is exhibiting signs of dog flu, don’t share his toys and keep him away from other dogs until those symptoms have subsided.
 The virus can also pass through you, so be sure to wash your hands thoroughly if you must handle other pets.

-6. How do you know if your dog has the dog flu?
+6. How do you know if your dog has the flu?

 If you see your dog exhibiting the symptoms listed above for more than a 2 day period, you should take him to the vet for testing.
 There are two types of tests that a veterinarian will commonly run to detect canine influenza.